peterdycus/juno-pm2/02-strategy/decision-matrix.md

 > Module 2 · Strategy.
 The build / buy / fine-tune / partner call, made with the **M2 · AI Solution Decision Matrix**.
 Paste the tool's markdown over this file.

-## The decision

-Roadmap discussions driven by the loudest voice in Slack, not customer evidence; the PM can't defend reasoning when leadership pushes back.
+Problem: Roadmap prioritization is often driven by the loudest voice in Slack rather than customer evidence.
+When leadership challenges a priority, the PM struggles to clearly defend the reasoning behind the decision.

-Why: We're deciding whether to move forward with the request or issue based on evidence and sources not loudest voice.

-RAG over the RocketShip corpus so every priority cites sources; Copilot — Juno drafts, PM approves.
-Explicitly avoiding Agent.
+Why it matters: Prioritization decisions should be based on credible evidence and traceable sources—not who advocates most strongly for a request or issue.
+Approach: Use RAG across the RocketShip corpus so every recommended priority is grounded in and cites supporting evidence.
+Juno operates as a Copilot: it drafts the recommendation and rationale, while the PM reviews, adjusts, and approves the final decision.
+We are explicitly not building an Agent that makes prioritization decisions autonomously.

-Weekly prioritization 2 h → 30 min; decisions reversed within a week < 10%; 90% of items have ≥ 2 cited sources.
+Success measures: Reduce weekly prioritization from 2 hours to 30 minutes; keep decisions reversed within one week to <10%; ensure ≥90% of prioritized items cite at least two supporting sources.
-_____

 ## Options scored